bpmn-io/bpmn.io/src/blog/2021/005-bpmn-js-visual-workflow-configuration-in-bubblz.md

 ## Kanban as a Representation for our Workflows

-The principle of our no-code SaaS platform is to have a super-kanban with a form at each step to make recurring project management more fluid, with emailing, automation of decision scenarios etc...
+The principle of our no-code SaaS platform is to have a super-kanban with a form at each step to make recurring project management more fluid, with emailing, automation of decision scenarios, etc.

 <div class="figure">
   <a href="https://bubblz.net">